 Common Causes of Motorcycle Accidents in Florida

-Some motorcyclists crash because of their own errors.
-In many cases, however, a motorcyclist is not the one at fault in an accident.
+Some motorcyclists crash due to operational errors.
+However, in many cases, the motorcycle rider is not the at-fault driver in the accident.
 Others may cause motorcycle crashes, including:

-- Distracted drivers – Motorcycles are already more difficult to see on the road than larger vehicles.
-Drivers who do not pay adequate attention to the road and surrounding traffic may easily miss motorcyclists around them.
-This may lead to dangerous lane changes, running a motorcyclist off the road, or rear-ending a motorcycle.
+- Distracted drivers: Motorcycles are already more difficult to see on the road than larger vehicles.
+Therefore, drivers who don’t pay sufficient attention to the surrounding traffic may miss motorcyclists around them.
+This may lead to failing to check blind spots, unsafe lane changes, running a motorcyclist off the road, or rear-ending a motorcycle.

-- Drunk drivers – Drunk drivers are a danger to everyone on the road, and motorcyclists are no different.
-Similar to distracted drivers, impaired people may not focus on the road well enough to notice motorcyclists in their paths—and may crash into those bikes.
+- Drunk drivers: Drunk drivers are a danger to everyone on the road, and motorcyclists are no different.
+Like distracted drivers, impaired people may not focus on the road well enough to notice motorcyclists in their paths—and may crash into those bikes.

-- Aggressive drivers – Sometimes, a driver may become overly frustrated with traffic and may take it out on the vehicles around them.
-When an aggressive driver threatens a motorcycle, serious crashes can occur.
+- Aggressive drivers: Occasionally, a motorist may become frustrated with traffic and become aggressive with the vehicles around them.
+When a belligerent driver endangers a motorcycle, serious crashes can occur.

-- Traffic violations – Drivers of all types of vehicles must follow traffic laws, including speed limits, lane changing procedures, yield rules, and more.
+- Traffic violations: Drivers of all vehicle types must obey traffic regulations and lane changing procedures, including speed limits, yield rules, and more.
 When drivers violate the law, they can crash into motorcyclists.

-- Defective motorcycle parts – Some motorcycle accidents are not the fault of another driver, but of the company that manufactured the motorcycle or its parts.
-When an important part of a motorcycle is defective, a motorcyclist may easily lose control and crash.
+- Defective motorcycle parts: Some motorcycle accidents are not the fault of another driver but the company that manufactured the motorcycle or its parts.
+When an essential part of a motorcycle is defective, a motorcyclist may quickly lose control and crash.

-- Road hazards – Hazardous conditions on the road are particularly dangerous for motorcyclists because motorcycles cannot navigate through potholes, large cracks, gravel, or uneven pavement as well as other larger vehicles.
-Hitting a sudden hazard can cause a motorcyclist to lose control.
+- Road hazards: Hazardous road conditions are especially perilous for motorcyclists because they cannot navigate through large cracks, gravel, uneven pavement potholes, or other larger vehicles.
+A motorcyclist can lose control after hitting a sudden hazard.

 Motorcycle accidents are so serious because motorcyclists have little to no protection from injuries.
 Florida does not require that all motorcyclists wear helmets, and some people choose not to do so.
-However, even with a helmet, motorcyclists can still sustain life-altering injuries.
+Yet, motorcyclists can sustain life-altering injuries, even with a helmet.

 - Traumatic brain injuries